 Healthcare professionals are all too aware of the consequences of a mistake or oversight.
 If a patient or relative sues, your small practice could face a financially devastating lawsuit.

-Professional liability insurance can offer the protection your healthcare business needs to continue providing its services while handling a lawsuit.
-In some professions, you may see it called malpractice insurance.
+Professional liability insurance offers the protection your healthcare business needs to continue providing its services while handling a lawsuit.
+In the healthcare industry, you may see it called malpractice insurance.

 This policy provides liability coverage related to: